xchem/fragalysis-stack-kubernetes/docs/source/administration/backups.rst

 providing federated access to CAS.

--   **Backup process**: This is handled by a **CronJob** container using the ``informaticsmatters/sql-backup`` conatiner image.
-As the server hosts mutiple databasee it uses the ``pg_dumpall`` utility to dump the server contents to a backup volume (in the cluster) and ``rclone`` to copy this off cluster to an S3 bucket
+-   **Backup process**: This is handled by a **CronJob** container using the ``informaticsmatters/sql-backup`` container image.
+As the server hosts multiple databases it uses the ``pg_dumpall`` utility to dump the server contents to a backup volume (in the cluster) and ``rclone`` to copy this off cluster to an S3 bucket
 -   **Backup schedule**: Every day at 03:07, keeping 28 copies